UGLI Webinar Series: Whitehat SEO CEO Interview

 “I'm really and kind of one of these geeks who are not really comfortable in front of a camera or a microphone.”

-I'm really and kind of one of these geeks who are not really comfortable in front of a camera or a microphone.
-I'm really much more at home, sitting in front of a computer and not talking to anybody.
+I'm kind of one of those geeks who are not comfortable in front of a camera or a microphone.
+I'm much more at home, sitting in front of a computer and not talking to anybody.
 So that's completely out of my comfort zone.
 I am out of my comfort zone, running a business I suppose as well.
 That was never the plan.

-Every now and again, they would turn to us and say, well, is this actually making sense?
-Selling me some rubbish and we would then have a deep technical conversation and the nods would be nodded and we would go forward.
+Now and again, they would turn to us and say, well, is this making sense?
+Selling me some rubbish we would then have a deep technical conversation and the nods would be made and we would go forward.

 What did I do next?